 "Oh yes, the Valley girl you told us about."
 Sylvia did not turn her head.
 "Surely, she can come some other time.
-I need your advice about with your-" "Sylvia!"
-Edward's voice was sharp.
-"I'm sorry, Amanda."
+I need your advice about tomorrow night."

 Amanda stepped down from the dais with gentle dignity.
 "I didn't mean to intrude.
 If you and Edward-"